Images of the accretion disk in Hybrid metric-Palatini gravity: Images of black hole

-All these results give hope that, with future advancements in telescope resolution and space-based observatories, we will be able to distinguish BHs predicted by different gravitational theories with unprecedented precision.
-As observational techniques improve, we will not only refine our understanding of BH properties but also impose strict constraints on modified gravity models, bringing us closer to uncovering the true nature of gravity and the fundamental structure of our Universe.
+All these results give hope that, with future advancements in telescope resolution and space-based observatories, we will be able to distinguish black holes predicted by different gravitational theories with unprecedented precision.
+At the same time, progress in theoretical modeling within the framework of modified gravity, particularly in constructing more realistic accretion-disk simulations that include physical processes such as magnetic fields, radiative transfer, and disk thickness will complement observational developments.
+Together, these advances will not only refine our understanding of black hole properties but also impose stringent constraints on modified gravity models, bringing us closer to uncovering the true nature of gravity and the fundamental structure of our Universe.